-- On Sunday March 25th join us for a concert with CSO trombone Michael Mulcahy
+- On Sunday March 25th, 6:30pm, join us for a Concert and Master Class with CSO trombone Michael Mulcahy

 - Chicago Symphony Orchestra trombonist Michael Mulcahy has appeared as soloist and teacher in the United States, Canada, Europe, Russia, Japan, Argentina, New Zealand and Australia.
 He has performed as soloist with the CSO and Pierre Boulez in music by Elliott Carter and with Daniel Barenboim in Leopold Mozart's Concerto for Alto Trombone, which was broadcast on PBS.
 Other appearances include the Bavarian Radio Symphony, the Hilversum Radio Symphony and the Melbourne Symphony.